 See here for more background information on NYS residency.

 - If your spouse’s whereabouts are unknown, reasonable efforts have been made to locate the spouse, and there is good cause for failing to file a joint NY return, then you may file a married filing separate return.

 - If your spouse refuses to sign a joint NY return, reasonable efforts have been made to have your spouse sign a joint return, there is objective evidence of alienation from your spouse, and there is good cause for failing to file a joint NY return, then you may file a married filing separate return.

 These circumstances are discussed in the 2013 Form IT-203 instructions.

 A different exception, which is no longer applicable, used to apply to same-sex spouses in New York.
-Before the U.S. Supreme Court declared in June 2013 section three of the Defense of Marriage Act as unconstitutional in United States v.
-Windsor, same-sex couples legally married in New York on or after July 24, 2011 had to use a married filing status in New York, despite the Internal Revenue Service not recognizing same-sex marriage for federal filing status purposes.
+Before the U.S. Supreme Court declared in June 2013 section three of the Defense of Marriage Act as unconstitutional in the United States v.
+Windsor, same-sex couples legally married in New York on or after July 24, 2011, had to use a married filing status in New York, despite the Internal Revenue Service not recognizing same-sex marriage for federal filing status purposes.

 For 2013 tax years and beyond, however, there is harmony between the federal government and New York State in recognizing same-sex marriages for married filing status purposes.

 Submitted by Brad Polizzano on Fri, 04/11/2014 – 12:47